hishizuka/pizero_bikecomputer/doc/software_installation.md

 # Software Installation

-Requires Python version 3.13 or later.
+Requires Python version 3.13 or later, Qt 6.8 or later (PyQt6 or PySide6).
 Raspberry Pi OS Trixie or later.
 Bookworm is not supported.

 ## macOS or Linux